Last Updated on

 - Comes with a comprehensive installation kit to ensure that no hot air is able to seep in from outside

-- Easy wash filter can be cleaned with ordinary soap and water when the change light comes on
+- Easy wash filter can be cleaned with ordinary soap and water when the changing light comes on

 - There have been a small number of quality control issues with the Della 8,000